rundexter/documentation/source/includes/_modules.md

 Key|Type|Description
 ---------|--------|-----------
 instance_id | string | A unique id for this particular run of the App.
 Useful if you want track data on a per-run basis. active_step | string | The ID of the step that's currently running.
-For your modules, this is the same as step.config('id')
+Inside your module, this is the same as step.config('id')

 ### dexter.environment(key, default)